 Minor Hostplants.
 Cedrus.

-PUPA: As Sphinx pinastri, but with a slightly shorter projecting tongue case.
+PUPA: As Hyloicus pinastri, but with a slightly shorter projecting tongue case.
 May diapause two or three years, especially when the spring is cold or late.
 The overwintering stage.

 Tachinidae: Drino (Zygobothria) atropivora (Robineau-Desvoidy, 1830).

 The Iberian Peninsula, including both the north and south slopes of the Pyrenees; southern and central France as far north as Corrèze (Haxaire, 2009), and the Atlas and Rif Mountains of North Africa (Rungs, 1981).
 Its discontinuous distribution is due to a preference for dry pine forests at higher altitudes (to 2000m).

-The situation in France appears to have changed over the last 20 years, with this species displacing Sphinx pinastri from many southern areas.
-True Sphinx pinastri can now only be found north of Chateauroux, in the Alps and Var.
+The situation in France appears to have changed over the last 20 years, with this species displacing Hyloicus pinastri from many southern areas.
+True Hyloicus pinastri can now only be found north of Chateauroux, in the Alps and Var.
 Populations around Toulon are clearly intermediate hybrids (J. Haxaire & J.-M. Bompar, pers. comm.).
-The population on Corsica (Bretherton & de Worms, 1963) appears to be Sphinx pinastri and not Sphinx maurorum (Haxaire, 2009; Haxaire, pers. comm 2018; Haxaire, 2019).
+The population on Corsica (Bretherton & de Worms, 1963) appears to be Hyloicus pinastri and not Hyloicus maurorum (Haxaire, 2009; Haxaire, pers. comm 2018; Haxaire, 2019).

 Extra-limital range.
 None.